- Secure: app doesn’t save your notes you save them on your device or Cloud service of your choice

 - Block code

 WriteMapper 2 has one bullet point type for your unnumbered lists.
 Not very useful for creating hierarchies.
-Different bullet point types add a dimension your lists, that makes them easier to understand.
+Different bullet point types add a dimension to your lists to make them easier to understand.
 Your numbered lists have three types of numbering options.

-When adding weblinks to your notes, makes sure they are fully written.
-That is, they must contain either http:// or https://.
+When adding weblinks to your notes, make sure they are fully written, that is, they must contain either http:// or https://.
 Otherwise, an error occurs preventing you from saving your URL.
 Once added, long-press or tap on the links to interact with them.
 The app gives you two options: Edit and Remove.
 To visit the weblink, tap on the link in the popup window.